symfony/symfony-docs/security/ldap.rst

 * The ``http_basic_ldap`` authentication provider, for authenticating against an LDAP server using HTTP Basic.
 Like all other authentication providers, it can be used with any user provider.

+* The ``json_login_ldap`` authentication provider, for authenticating against an LDAP server using JSON login.
+Like all other authentication providers, it can be used with any user provider.

 This means that the following scenarios will work: